 Dundee is one of the most innovative cities in the world.
-The city, and its people have invented, pioneered and discovered many things, and today, Dundee Culture looks at the top eleven things that were invented, pioneered and discovered by Dundee and it's people.
+The city, and its people have invented, pioneered and discovered many things, and today, Dundee Culture looks at the top twelve things that were invented, pioneered and discovered by Dundee and it's people.

-11. Abbey Road cover
+12. Abbey Road cover

 The cover of Abbey Road by the Beatles is arguably one of the most iconic photographs ever taken - and it was taken by a Dundee photographer, Iain Macmillan.